 With these projects out of the way, and with the exception of his appearance at The Concert For Bangla Desh at Madison Square Garden, Ringo otherwise diverted his attention from making what he off-handedly described as “pieces of plastic”.
 Each of The Beatles had individual film work before Ringo, but ultimately it was he who was most attracted to the cinema.

-In Candy (1968) he portrayed a lecherous Mexican gardener, and in The Magic Christian (1969) he played the unruly nephew of Peter Sellers.
-He wasn't then a great actor, but he did provide occasional moments of humour, and was emphatically not the embarrassment that many unkind people had suggested he would be.
+He wasn’t then a great actor, but he did provide occasional moments of humour and was emphatically not the embarrassment that many unkind people had suggested he would be.